Aliases for CD247 Gene

 GeneCards Summary for CD247 Gene

 CD247 (CD247 Molecule) is a Protein Coding gene.
 Diseases associated with CD247 include Immunodeficiency 25 and T-B+ Severe Combined Immunodeficiency Due To Cd3delta/Cd3epsilon/Cd3zeta.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Nef-mediates down modulation of cell surface receptors by recruiting them to clathrin adapters.
+Among its related pathways are Nur77 Signaling in T-Cell and NF-KappaB Family Pathway.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transmembrane signaling receptor activity.

 UniProtKB/Swiss-Prot Summary for CD247 Gene